Deepika Padukone Consoles Laxmi Agarwal As She Breaks Down After Listening To Chhapaak’s Title Track

 Chhapaak is a few days away from the release and the film has created a right kind of buzz among the movie-goers.
 From the trailer to its songs, everything is winning the praises of the netizens.
 The film is all set to hit the theatres on January 10, 2020.
 Deepika is also leaving no stones unturned to promote the film vividly.

-Chhapaak's Title Track Is Out: Netizens Laud Deepika Padukone & Arijit Singh
+Chhapaak's Title Track Is Out: Netizens Laud Deepika Padukone & Arijit Singh.

 On a related note, Chhapaak will be clashing with Ajay Devgn's Tanhaji: The Unsung Warrior at the box office.
 However, director Meghna is unfazed by the clash at the box office as she believes it is impossible to avoid competition.